14 days from £4390pp plus international flights.

 Your flight arrives into Delhi international airport where you are met by a local representative and transferred the short distance to your overnight hotel, Lemon Tree Premier.
 The remainder of the day is free, allowing you to rest after your journey.
 Hotel facilities include an outdoor swimming pool, spa, restaurant, bar and 24-hour coffee shop.

 It's an early start as you are transferred to the domestic airport for the morning flight to Leh in Ladakh.
 Flight time is around 85 minutes, and you should get some stunning views of the Himalayas.
-On landing you are met and transferred to your hotel, located near Leh market.
+On landing you are met and transferred to Leh's best hotel, the Grand Dragon.
 Nothing has been arranged for the rest of the day so you are free to take it easy at the hotel as you acclimatise to the altitude, or to venture out to explore the market.
 Breakfast, dinner

 You have a full day to explore Ule with your guide.
 The snow leopard, known locally as shan and also named 'the ghost of the Himalayas', is at home in this mountainous landscape.
 Insulated by a thick coat of fur and with wide feet that act as natural snowshoes, they are adapted to the climate, and their powerful legs enbale them to jump high into the air and across ravines.
 They are elusive, but your guide will help you look for signs such as tracks amd spoor, aided by spotters using high-powered scopes and binoculars.
 The presence of Himalayan blue sheep, the snow leopard's preferred prey, is a promising sign, too, as they are likely to attract leopards.
 At the end of the day you return to your homestay.
 Breakfast, lunch, dinner